 Feeling like a failure as a parent seems almost inevitable…

-If I had to count the number of times I felt like I was doing something wrong, or not cutting it as a parent I would be well beyond my fingers and toes.
+If I had to count the number of times I felt like I was doing something wrong, or not cutting it as a parent, I would be well beyond my fingers and toes.
 At every milestone it seems there is a new curveball that I need to adjust to, and I know I am not alone.
 It seems as though feeling like you’re failing at some point in your parenting journey is almost a certainty.
-And oftentimes as birth workers we can see parents feeling this way, especially within the first couple of months after giving birth.
+And oftentimes as birth workers we see parents feeling this way, especially within the first couple of months after giving birth.

 How do you know if you are doing things right?
 I feel like I am failing at this; why am I finding this so hard?”

 When my clients reach out to me, the message typically looks something like this: “How do you know if you are doing things right?
 I feel like I am failing at this; why am I finding this so hard?”
 And each time I see this message my heart breaks for these parents, as I can wholeheartedly relate.

 So, I’ve created a top 5 list for you!

 Here are bebo mia’s Top 5 Things To Do When Your Client’s Feel Like They’re Failing.

 1. Hop on a phone call, rather than texting (at their earliest convenience of course).